Center for Computing Research

 |James Brian Carleton (Jimmy)|

 P.O.
 Box 5800, MS 1321

-I am a Senior Member of Technical Staff in the Multiphysics Applications Department.
-I have been at Sandia since July 2015, and I currently work in both analyst and developer roles with the ALEGRA and ATDM Mesh Database teams.
+I am a Senior Member of Technical Staff in the Computational Multiphysics Department.
+I have been at Sandia since July 2015, and I currently work in both analyst and developer roles on the ALEGRA team.

 My background is in computational solid mechanics, and my main areas of interest center around computational modeling of multiphysics and multiscale systems and include: